nadavbar/BorderPeelingClustering/README.md

 ![Illustration of Border-Peeling clustering](/docs/border_peeling.png)

-This repository contains a python implementation for the Border-Peeling clustering algorithm as well as the datasets that were used to evaluate the method.
+This repository contains a python implementation for the Border-Peeling clustering algorithm presented in <a href="https://arxiv.org/abs/1612.04869" target="_blank">https://arxiv.org/abs/1612.04869</a> as well as the datasets that were used to evaluate the method.

 ##Installation instructions##